Get On The List

 Yes, the course will be on your schedule with a registration status of Waitlist.
 You can see your waitlisted classes and your position in line for each waitlist you are on.
 You will not be charged for the course until you are officially registered.
 A waitlist status does NOT mean you are registered for the course.

-Waitlisting is available until the day before the semester begins.
+Waitlisting is available until the 5th class day or when ASAP registration closes.